jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-09-17.md

 Tasks:

-* Robin: Review the font and report on licensing costs if needed. ✔ / ✘
+* Robin: Review the font and report on licensing costs if needed. ✘

 Robin Reports:
+* No report today.

 Notes:

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Current Attention Items